-DRA 333 Drama Workshop Three credit hours
+DRA 333 Drama Workshop

 A practical course in the staging of plays.
 Attention given to acting, lighting, costuming, make-up, scene design, and other aspects of the art.
 Lecture and workshop.
 Open to all students interested in dramatics.
 May be repeated once for credit, but only three hours may be counted toward credit for the English major.